 10 Best Ash Vacuums – Cordless and Corded (2023)

-Besides the rapid cleaning facilitated by its impressive suction, I didn’t have to worry about my nasal allergies flaring up because this time the volume of fine particles recoiling from within the vacuum cleaner was minimal.
+Besides the rapid cleaning facilitated by its impressive suction, I didn’t have to worry about my nasal allergies flaring up because, this time, the volume of fine particles recoiling from within the vacuum cleaner was minimal.

 We were able to cover a lot of ground thanks to the 10 ft. hose and 30 ft. cord.
 We surely didn’t fill up the 8-gallon tank while checking this out.
 But for regular usage, it should hold up a lot of ash just fine.

-Away from its operation, the design of this product is pretty ergonomic.
+Aside from its operation, the design of this product is pretty ergonomic.
 While it isn’t the lightest, the wheels contribute to its portability.
 Then there’s that storage caddy at the back where you can place the extension wands and cord.

 The Craftsman CMXEVBE17596 is best for cleaning large amounts of ash.
 The 20 gallons of storage space is as impressive in reality as it is on paper.
 So, if you are a contractor, you may want to have this on your horizon.

-While cleaning with it, the Craftsman CMXEVBE17596 held back a fair amount of fine dust particles, keeping them from escaping back into the air.
-But I had to use a mask while trying this out; we weren’t too sure how effective the standard (non-HEPA) filter would be.
+While cleaning with it, the Craftsman CMXEVBE17596 held back a fair amount of fine dust particles, keeping them from escaping into the air.
+But I had to use a mask while trying this out; we weren’t sure how effective the standard (non-HEPA) filter would be.
 In the end, it was quite okay.

 This might not be the best you can get if you want a low-power vacuum cleaner.
 Running it for 10 minutes incurred about 0.24 kWh of energy.
 Of course, this isn’t too different from the test product with the highest power consumption.
 So, if power usage trumps other factors for you, this might be significant.

 Away from how we operated it, we could move it around easily thanks to the wheels.
 But packing it up for storage wasn’t so easy.
-Then again, if you are using it as a contractor – at jobsites – you may not have to frequently pack it up for storage.
+Then again, if you are using it as a contractor – at job sites – you may not have to frequently pack it up for storage.

 The Powersmith ash vacuum may not be the largest or most powerful vacuum we reviewed.
 But from what we saw while testing it out, it should work fine for cleaning ash out of domestic heat sources like wood stoves, pellet stoves, and furnaces.

 As we hinted in the review of the first two products, the suction power of the PowerSmith PAVC101 is not the strongest.
-But then, when we tried it out on around 100g of bone ash, it sucked it all in within reasonable time.
+But then, when we tried it out on around 100g of bone ash, it sucked it all in within a reasonable time.
 This made us confident that it would definitely be a good ash vacuum for a wood stove or pellet stove.

 You may want to stick to cleaning warm and cool ash with the PowerSmith PAVC101.
 The filter felt somewhat tender after we tried vacuuming some warm ashes with it.
 So, even with a heat-resistant metal hose, there’s a fair chance hot ash would do real damage to the filter.